Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It most likely won't break anything but use caution, just in case.

-This plugin doesn't work yet in the following field types, when adding more than 1 instance:
-* repeater
-* group
-* flexible content
+This plugin hasn't been tested yet in flexible content blocks, so no promises there.

 <a name="credit"></a>
 ### Credit

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who used it a bit differently, which can ben seen [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).

-Since I couldn't fix the Javascript for this plugin, [Jarah de Jong](https://github.com/inquota) took care of it.
+Since I couldn't fix the Javascript for this plugin, [Jarah de Jong](https://github.com/inquota) took care of (most of) the JS.

 <a name="changelog"></a>
 ### Changelog

+0.10-beta
+* Made the field available in repeaters
+* Made the field available in groups

 0.9
-* added a search page to manuallly remove cities from the database
+* Added a search page to manuallly remove cities from the database

 0.8
 * Fix incorrect version